Percentage of Firm’s Profits Donated to Charities

 We recently donated $100,000 to three organizations: $33,334 to the Against Malaria Foundation which bought thousands of insecticidal mosquito-fighting nets to protect families from malaria, $33,334 to Evidence Action’s “Deworm the World Initiative” which paid for thousands of deworming medication tablets to help children suffering from parasites, and $33,334 to GiveDirectly which helped extremely low-income families afford basic necessities.

 For so long as our law firm continues winning verdicts and settlements for our clients and their families, our law firm will continue to donate a portion of our law firm’s profits to nonprofit and charitable organizations here in Georgia and in countries overseas.

 Months ago when the COVID-19 crisis struck, we quickly stepped up to help Georgians across our state.
 We were one of the very first law firms to donate to causes we believed in.
-We made significant financial contributions to:
+Early on, we made significant financial contributions to:

 - the Atlanta Community Food Bank so that families wouldn’t go without eating;

 - Emory University, specifically the Emory COVID-19 Impact Fund, so that medical professionals could work with more safety equipment; and